Skip to main content

 Take The Medications Your Surgeon Prescribes

-Depending on your procedure, your surgeon may prescribe medications to help with pain and swelling.
-It’s essential to take those medications as prescribed to ensure you don’t have complications.
-Also, if your doctor gives you antibiotics to avoid infections, it’s critical to take all of them according to your doctor’s instructions.
+Depending on your surgery, plastic surgeons may prescribe medications to help with pain and swelling after surgery.
+It’s essential to take those medications as prescribed to ensure you don’t have complications after surgery.
+Also, if your doctor gives you antibiotics to avoid infections, it’s critical to take all of them according to your doctor’s instructions after your surgery.

-After a few days, you may only need over-the-counter pain medication such as Tylenol or Advil.
+After a few days post surgery, you may only need over-the-counter pain medication such as Tylenol or Advil.

 Keep A Healthy Diet